jimhigson/oboe.js/README.md

 steams silently in the background.

-Sure, I could have implemented this using some kind of streaming framework ([socket.io](http://socket.io/), perhaps?) but then we'd have to rewrite the server-side and the legacy charts have no idea how to connect to the new server.
+Sure, I could have implemented this using some kind of streaming framework ([socket.io](http://socket.io/), perhaps?) but then we'd have to rewrite the server-side and the legacy charts would have no idea how to connect to the new server.
 It is nice to just have one, simple service for everything.

 # Status